anchpop/xtr/readme.md

 I'm planning on this being the renderer for some of my future projects.
-For now, I'm just going to be following [this tutorial](https://sotrh.github.io/learn-wgpu/).
+But all I have so far are a few lousy triangles...